marlinspike/BlobCopyBetweenStorageAccount/README.md

 </pre>
 3. Modify the *source* and *destination* here to be one of the values in the local.settings.json file (here it is jpovirginia, jpoarizona or jpoiowa)
 4. Send the Put request
-5. Verify that the file from the *inbox* container of the source storage account has been moved to the *outbox* container of the destination storage account
+5. See that the file from the *inbox* container of the source storage account has been moved to the *outbox* container of the destination storage account
-6. Verify that the tags have been appended to the blobs's metadata.
+6. See that the tags have been appended to the blobs's metadata.
-7. Verify that the blob metadata contains the 'source' tag
+7. See that the blob metadata contains the 'source' tag
+8. See that the corrlationID returned by the MakeItSo Function matches logs in Cosmos DB as well as the related Blob Metadata

 ### Screenshots
 ## Flow